NadaAdem/Investment_VBA_Excel_Refactorcode/README.md

 ### Cons:
 - Any time code changes, there is a potential to introduce a bug.
--  Long time for completing progam .
+-  Long time for completing  program .